ncsizemore/jheem2_interactive/src/ui/state/README.md

 ## Important Design Decisions

-### Real-Time Download Progress Updates
+### Real-Time Progress Updates for Downloads and Simulations

-The download progress display system employs a dual update approach to address a fundamental limitation in Shiny:
+Both download and simulation progress systems employ a dual update approach to address a fundamental limitation in Shiny:

-1. **Challenge**: The main R thread is blocked during file downloads, preventing reactive observers from updating the UI with progress information
+1. **Challenge**: The main R thread is blocked during intensive operations, preventing reactive observers from updating the UI with progress information
 2. **Solution**:
    - **StateStore Updates**: Maintain application architectural consistency
    - **Direct UI Messaging**: Bypass the reactive system for real-time UI updates

-This approach ensures users see real-time progress updates during downloads while maintaining the established state management patterns used throughout the application.
+This approach ensures users see real-time progress updates during long-running operations while maintaining the established state management patterns used throughout the application.

 The implemented pattern uses:
 - `UIMessenger` to send direct updates via `session$sendCustomMessage`
 - JavaScript handlers to process these messages and update the UI
-- StateStore to track download state for consistency with the rest of the application
+- StateStore to track state for consistency with the rest of the application
-- HTTP Content-Length headers to accurately calculate download progress

-This dual approach solution will be replaced with a proper asynchronous download mechanism when available in future framework migrations.
+This dual approach solution will be replaced with a proper asynchronous mechanism when available in future framework migrations.

 ### Cross-Page Button State Management